Paranoia Agent

-Paranoia Agent (妄想代理人, Mōsō Dairinin) is a Japanese anime television series created by director Satoshi Kon and produced by Madhouse about a social phenomenon in Musashino, Tokyo caused by a juvenile serial assailant named Lil' Slugger (the English equivalent to Shōnen Bat, which translates to "Bat Boy").
+Paranoia Agent (妄想代理人, Mōsō Dairinin) is a Japanese anime television series created by director Satoshi Kon and produced by Madhouse.
+The series focuses on a social phenomenon in Musashino, Tokyo caused by a juvenile serial assailant named Lil' Slugger (the English equivalent to Shōnen Bat, which translates to "Bat Boy").
 The plot relays between a large cast of people affected in some way by the phenomenon; usually Lil' Slugger's victims or the detectives assigned to apprehend him.
 As each character becomes the focus of the story, details are revealed about their secret lives and the truth about Lil' Slugger.

 Plot

 Tsukiko Sagi, a shy character designer who created the immensely popular pink dog Maromi, finds herself under pressure to repeat her success.
 As she walks home one night, she is attacked by an elementary school boy on inline skates.
 Two police detectives, Keiichi Ikari and Mitsuhiro Maniwa, are assigned to the case.
 They suspect that Tsukiko is lying about the attack, until they receive word of a second victim.

 Soon the attacker, dubbed Lil' Slugger (Shōnen Batto in Japanese, meaning "Bat Boy"), is blamed for a series of street assaults in Tokyo.
 None of the victims can recall the boy's face and only three distinct details are left in their memories: golden inline skates, a baseball cap, and the weapon: a bent golden baseball bat.
 Ikari and Maniwa set out to track down the perpetrator and put an end to his crimes.